How to secure event sponsorship in 3 easy steps!

 - Don’t be afraid to reach out

 Use the connections you have at hand to reach out to potential sponsors.
+It is also important to reach out before you send them a sponsorship prospectus.
+Once you have been communicating with them, you can send them a Brochure or short proposal - but make sure you note that you are flexible and will customize to their needs.
 That may be talking with well known attendees or suppliers that you already have relationships with or using tools like LinkedIn.
 As mentioned, it is important that there is value for both parties and if there is value, then you should feel very comfortable reaching out.
 It is a quid pro quo.
 They won’t give you money if they don’t see value.
 And don’t be afraid to cold call or email – the worst thing they can say is no!

 Sponsorship can be a great way to offset your event costs, but always remember that it is important to create a compelling value proposition and that it is much easier asking a happy sponsor to come back the following year than to find a new one.
 You are building relationships – it is a two-way street!